thoczek/ExotiCars/README.md

-# ExotiCars HTML, CSS
+# ExotiCars HTML, CSS webpage
-Webpage Technology used HTML and CSS
+Technology used HTML and CSS